codehsbooks/apjava/Basic-Java/if-statements.md

 ```
 if (boolean expression)
 {
-    //Segment of code that will run if the boolean expression is true
+    // Segment of code that will run if the boolean expression is true
 }
 ```